keptn/lifecycle-toolkit/docs-new/docs/use-cases/non-k8s.md

-In the standard operating mode, when Keptn is managing [workloads](https://kubernetes.io/docs/concepts/workloads/) for deploymens running on Kubernetes, the creation of the `KeptnTask` resource is automatic.
+In the standard operating mode, when Keptn is managing [workloads](https://kubernetes.io/docs/concepts/workloads/) for deployments running on Kubernetes, the creation of the `KeptnTask` resource is automatic.

 Moreover, each time you want to execute a `KeptnTask`,